McKenzie-Willamette Medical Center: History

 The need for a new hospital on the Springfield side of the Willamette River became evident in 1948 when the river flooded, cutting off access to the existing Sacred Heart Medical Center in neighboring Eugene.
 A group of residents formed a board and raised funds.
 In May 1955, McKenzie-Willamette Hospital was established.

-McKenzie-Willamette was the hospital to which Diane Downs drove her three children after shooting them in May 1983.
-Her utterances there would later be used against her in court.

 By early 2002, the medical center employed 1,150 people and was the second largest employer in the city.
 In 2002, the hospital sued rival area hospital operator PeaceHealth for antitrust claims, with a jury awarding McKenzie-Willamette $16.2 million in damages.
 The decision was later overturned and the two reached a settlement in August 2008.

 In late 2002, McKenzie-Willamette Hospital began to have financial difficulty.
 They searched for a partner that could keep them from going bankrupt.
 On January 30, 2003, they announced a partnership with publicly traded Triad Hospitals.
 After a state-mandated public review period, Oregon Attorney General Hardy Myers announced his approval for the joint venture.

 On October 1, 2003, McKenzie-Willamette Hospital partnered with Triad Hospitals in a joint venture.
 This reorganized the hospital from a non-profit organization, into a for-profit, limited liability company.
 Triad Hospitals has since been bought out by Community Health Systems, Inc.